 Missing and Exploited Children Training Conference (MECC): Speakers & Presentations

-Attendees of MECC 2019 will hear from leading professionals in the field of missing and exploited children and the lessons they’ve learned on the ground in recent high profile cases.
+Over the three-day conference, attendees of MECC 2019 heard from leading professionals in the field of missing and exploited children and the lessons they’ve learned on the ground in recent high profile cases — outlined below.

 Dr. Sharon Cooper

 As a forensic and developmental pediatrician, Dr. Sharon Cooper has decades of experience evaluating and treating children who have been sexually abused.
 She provides multidisciplinary training in all forms of child maltreatment to health care providers, law enforcement, attorneys, judges, therapists, chaplains, and social workers; lectures around the world; and has been an expert witness in more than 300 court cases.

 Dr. Cooper is the CEO of Developmental and Forensic Pediatrics, PA.
 She works regularly with numerous national and international investigative agencies on internet crimes against children cases.
 She spent 21 years in the armed forces, retiring as a colonel.
 She holds a faculty position at the University of North Carolina Chapel Hill School of Medicine and the Uniformed Services University of Health Sciences in Bethesda, Maryland.
 Dr. Cooper has provided training and published chapters and articles for medical professionals regarding the age estimation of children depicted in sexual abuse images.
 She actively evaluates victims of all forms of child abuse, including sex trafficking.